 When Thinking Skills Are Not Well Developed

 The absence of strong thinking skills is not a minor issue.
-It can lead to serious and sometimes lasting consequences in both family life and the workplace.
+It can lead to serious and sometimes lasting consequences in the workplace,

 In the Workplace